OpenTranslationBible/open-bible/en-GB/21.Ecclesiastes/md/ecclesiastes-10.md

 Foolishness is placed in many high positions, while the rich sit in humble places.

 ## Ecclesiastes 10:7
-I have seen slaves on horseback, while princes walk on foot like slaves.
+I have observed servants riding on horses, while princes walk on foot like servants.

 ## Ecclesiastes 10:8
 Whoever digs a pit may fall into it, and whoever breaks through a wall may be bitten by a serpent.

 ## Ecclesiastes 10:9
-Whoever quarries stones may be hurt by them, and whoever splits logs may be endangered by them.
+Whoever quarries stones may be injured by them, and whoever splits logs may be at risk from them.

 ## Ecclesiastes 10:10
 If the axe is dull and its edge unsharpened, more strength is needed, but wisdom brings success.